Can Cats Eat Chocolate? Experts Say Stick to the Kibble

 Chocolate shares its "toxic" designation with several other human foods, and unfortunately, the Clinical Nutrition Service says the current list of foods that are toxic for cats probably isn't exhaustive.
 "There are plenty of food items that have not undergone peer-reviewed studies determining their toxicity," so it's best to practice caution, they say.

 Some human foods that are definitely toxic for cats, though, include:

 Take a cue from your cat and be picky about what you feed him.
+If you want to give your cat a special snack, the best options are vet-approved treats or cat-safe homemade treats.
 It's always a good idea to talk to your veterinarian before adding any new human foods, even the ones on the list of foods that are safe.